modulocity/automationstationgame.com/_posts/devlog-21.md

   <source src="https://i.imgur.com/5PH5Ulc.mp4" type="video/mp4" />
 </video>

 My fix for the awkward and inconsistent progress bar was to simply remove it.
-There is already a progress bar on decrypter itself so players can still see how far along it is.
-I also added a little notification that appears when the decryption is complete so that player's don't have to constantly check progress.
+There is already a progress bar on the Decrypter itself, so players can still see how far along it is.
+I also added a little notification that appears when the decryption is complete, so that players don't have to constantly check progress.
 However, instead of claiming the unlock in the UI, you now have to click on the glowing cartridge instead.

 As you can see, the claim step was completely redone.
 This time with a lot more particle effects 😁.

-After you click on the cartridge, the glow pulse speeds up and a beam of light shoots out of it.
+After you click on the cartridge, the glow pulse speeds up, and a beam of light shoots out of it.
 After a couple of seconds, the cartridge explodes into digital-particle-goodness.
-There is also a pop up that tells you exactly what you unlocked right at the center of your screen where you can't miss it.
+There is also a pop-up that tells you exactly what you unlocked right at the center of your screen where you can't miss it.

 What are your thoughts on this version of the decryption mechanic?
 Does it feel like an improvement, or are there further adjustments needed?
 Share your feedback in the comments below or on Discord.